usnistgov/FIPS201/_FIPS201/authentication.md

 - resistant to credential forgery,
 - does not provide protection against use of a revoked card,
 - low resistance to use of unaltered card by non-owner of card, and
-- applicable with contact and contactless readers.
+- usable with contact and contactless readers.

 ### 6.2.5 Authentication Using the CHUID (Removed) {#s-6-2-5}
 {:latex-toc="6.2.5 CHUID"}

 The content of this section has been removed since the CHUID authentication mechanism is no longer allowed under FIPS-201.

-The CHUID data element remains a required on-card data element as described in [Section 4.2.1](frontend.md#s-4-2-1), as the BIO(-A) and SYM-CAK authentication mechanisms use the CHUID data element as a source for the card’s expiration date.
+The BIO, BIO-A, and SYM-CAK authentication mechanisms use the CHUID data element as a source for the card’s expiration date.
 The CHUID data element also provides the content signing certificate for some authentication mechanisms and unique identifiers for PACS ACLs.
+Therefore, the CHUID data element remains a required on-card data element as described in [Section 4.2.1](frontend.md#s-4-2-1).

 ### 6.2.6 Authentication Using PIV Visual Credentials (VIS) (Deprecated) {#s-6-2-6}
 {:latex-toc="6.2.6 PIV Visual Credentials"}

 Visual authentication of a PIV cardholder as a stand-alone authentication mechanism has been deprecated in this version of the Standard.
 The mechanism provides little or no assurance of the cardholder's identity and SHOULD NOT be used.
 It is expected that the stand-alone use of visual authentication will be removed from this Standard in a future revision.

-The PIV Card has several mandatory features on the front and back that support visual identification and authentication, as follows:
+The PIV Card has several mandatory features on the front (see [Section 4.1.4.1](#s-4-1-4-1)) that support visual identification and authentication:

 Zone 1F
 : Photograph